dend/awesome-product-management/README.md

 - [Switch: How to Change Things When Change Is Hard](https://www.barnesandnoble.com/w/switch-chip-heath/1100203647) - By Chip Heath and Dan Heath.
 - [Made to Stick: Why Some Ideas Survive and Others Die](https://www.barnesandnoble.com/w/made-to-stick-chip-heath/1102808718) - By Chip Heath and Dan Heath.
 - [The Power of Habit: Why We Do What We Do in Life and Business](https://www.barnesandnoble.com/w/the-power-of-habit-charles-duhigg/1103588638) - By Charles Duhigg.
+- [Influence: The Psychology of Persuasion](https://www.barnesandnoble.com/w/influence-new-and-expanded-robert-b-cialdini-phd/1137838452) - By Robert B. Cialdini.

 ### Engineering & Technical